cobwebos/docs/articles/azure-stack/azure-stack-usage-related-faq.md

 | |6DAB500F-A4FD-49C4-956D-229BB9C8C793 |VM size hours |VM hours |Captures both Base and Windows VM.
 Does not adjust for vcores |
 | **Key Vault** | EBF13B9F-B3EA-46FE-BF54-396E93D48AB4 |Key Vault transactions | Request count in 10000s| Number of REST API requests received by Key Vault data plane |

-## <a name="how-do-the-azure-stack-usage-apis-compare-to-the-azure-usage-apihttpsmsdnmicrosoftcomlibraryazure1ea5b323-54bb-423d-916f-190de96c6a3c-currently-in-public-preview"></a>How do the Azure Stack Usage APIs compare to the [Azure Usage API](https://msdn.microsoft.com/library/azure/1ea5b323-54bb-423d-916f-190de96c6a3c) (currently in public preview)?
+## <a name="how-do-the-azure-stack-usage-apis-compare-to-the-azure-usage-apihttpsmsdnmicrosoftcomlibraryazure1ea5b323-54bb-423d-916f-190de96c6a3c-currently-in-public-preview"></a>How do the Azure Stack usage APIs compare to the [Azure usage API](https://msdn.microsoft.com/library/azure/1ea5b323-54bb-423d-916f-190de96c6a3c) (currently in public preview)?
 * The Tenant Usage API is consistent with the Azure API, with one exception: the *showDetails* flag currently is not supported in Azure Stack.
 * The Provider Usage API applies only to Azure Stack.
 * Currently, the [RateCard API](https://msdn.microsoft.com/en-us/library/azure/mt219004.aspx) that is available in Azure is not available in Azure Stack.

-## <a name="what-is-the-difference-between-usage-time-and-reported-time"></a>What is the difference between Usage Time and Reported Time?
+## <a name="what-is-the-difference-between-usage-time-and-reported-time"></a>What is the difference between usage time and reported time?
 Usage data reports have two main time values:

 * **Reported Time**.
 The time when the usage event entered the usage system